 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-- Shortness of breath
+- Shortness of breath while lying flat

 - Fatigue or lack of energy (often worsened by physical activity)

 - Swelling in your ankles, legs, or abdomen